Fabio336/LeanTech/README.md

 # LeanTech
-This repository is about the admision test for Lean Test.
+This repository is about 5 Python exercises about Python.